Dental Implants Austin

 Do Dental Implants Feel Natural?

 The fact that dental implants are secured directly to the jawbone makes them feel much more realistic than other tooth replacement options.
-It affords them a level of strength and security that dentures and bridges don’t have, meaning you can use them to talk and eat very naturally.
+It affords them a level of strength and security that dentures and bridges don’t have, meaning you can use them to talk and eat naturally.

 However, it’s also the case that dental implants don’t contain any nerve endings, so you won’t necessarily be able to feel them the way that you can your natural teeth.
 Instead, any sense of feeling you get from the tooth will come from the surrounding gum tissue.
 This might be a little strange at first, but you should get used to the feeling of eating with them fairly quickly.